vmware-tanzu/velero/design/volume-snapshot-data-movement/volume-snapshot-data-movement.md

 - Support different snapshot types, i.e., CSI snapshot, volume snapshot API from storage vendors
 - Support different snapshot accesses, i.e., through PV generated from snapshots, and through direct access API from storage vendors
 - Reuse the existing Velero generic data path as creatd in [Unified Repository design][1]
+- Allow users to retain configurable number of native snapshots after data movement completes

 ## Non-Goals

 - The current support for block level access is through file system uploader, so it is not aimed to deliver features of an ultimate block level backup.
 Block level backup will be included in a future design
 - Most of the components are generic, but the Exposer is snapshot type specific or snapshot access specific.
 The current design covers the implementation details for exposing CSI snapshot to host path access only, for other types or accesses, we may need a separate design
 - The current workflow focuses on snapshot-based data movements.
 For some application/SaaS level data sources, snapshots may not be taken explicitly.
 We don’t take them into consideration, though we believe that some workflows or components may still be reusable.
+- It is possible that native snapshot creation succeeds but data movement fails technically, in this case, we don't support to retain the native snapshot.
+The backup will be set to ParitiallyFailed and no data will be restored for the volume of the failed data movement.
+We don't foresee cases that snapshot creation succeeds but data movement always fail, so we will leave this for further design on future requirements.

 ## Architecture of Volume Snapshot Data Movement